 The knitting sheath has a prominent position on the list of tools that were once ubiquitous but have since dwindled into restricted regional use.
 Although the sheath is only one of a number of devices used to anchor the passive end of a knitting needle, its name is often used as a collective designation for them all.
-The technique to which they are applied is variously termed fixed-needle or anchored-needle knitting.
-It includes a variant where the needle is held between the arm and body without the support of a separate mechanical device — armpit or simply pit knitting.
+The technique is also termed fixed-needle, anchored-needle, or lever knitting.
+It includes a variant where the needle is held between the arm and body without the support of a separate mechanical device — (arm)pit knitting.

 Stanley discusses this method as practiced both in Catalonia, where it was how she learned to knit (presumably in the late 1940s), and in the northern half of Britain.
 She suggests that it was historically more likely to be used by knitters with a greater interest in “efficiency” than in “elegance.”
 Those with the latter concern held the right-hand needle “like a pen” and knitters interested in the support provided by a sheath but not the implement itself, let the needle “rest on the forearm.”
 She further associates the two basic perspectives with people who “mainly knitted to earn (or scrape) a living” and those who “considered it a drawing-room pastime.”